 - Will there be an increase in traffic to my home as a result of my business? - Will there be an increase in the number of visitors as a result of my business? - Does you business involve activities that would be considered unusual to a residential district?
-E.g., noise or smells from business processes. - Will your business create a disturbance to your neighbours either during normal working hours or at unreasonable hours?
-E.g. second-hand car business that created parking problems in the neighbourhood by parking its stock on the street
+E.g. noise or smells from business processes. - Will your business create a disturbance to your neighbours either during normal working hours or at unreasonable hours?
+E.g. second hand car business that created parking problems in the neighbourhood by parking its stock on the street

 If the answer to these questions is YES or if as a result of your business your property has no longer become mainly a home, then you then you will probably need to apply for planning permission.
-The Council offers a free 1⁄2 hour 'planning surgery appointment' each week if you want to speak to an officer but you will need to book in advance.

-High Peak Borough Council Housing Tel: 0845 129 7777 / 01298 28400
+High Peak Borough Council Housing Tel: 0845 129 7777/01298 28400

-Website Links:
+Website links:

-Planning Guidance
+Planning guidance

-Business Issues including Licensing
+Business Issues including licensing

-Business Rates
+Business rates